Skip to main content

 Use MCP when…Prefer IDE add-on when…Prefer CLI when…

-The client is an LLM agent or chat UI with MCP supportYou want diagnostics in the editor and sidebar browsingYou want a TUI, scripts, or CI push/status
+The client is an LLM agent or chat UI with MCP supportYou want diagnostics in the editor and sidebar browsingYou want a TUI, scripts, or push/status

 Security and auth